OctopusDeploy/docs/src/pages/docs/platform-engineering/managing-project-resources.md

    5. Set the `Octopus Space ID` field to the ID of the space to be exported.
 The default value of `#{Octopus.Space.Id}` references the current space.
    6. Set the `Octopus Project Name` field to the name of the project to serialize.
 The default value of `#{Octopus.Project.Name}` assumes the runbook has been defined in the same project that is being exported.
    7. Set the `Octopus Upload Space ID` field to the ID of another space to upload the resulting Terraform module zip file to the built-in feed of that space.
 Leave this field blank to upload the zip file to the built-in feed of the current space.
-   8. Set the `Ignored Library Variables Sets` field to a comma separated list of variable sets to exclude from the Terraform module.
+   8. Set the `Ignored Variables Sets` field to a comma separated list of variable sets to exclude from the Terraform module.
 Typically, this field is used when the values of the previous fields were sourced from a variable set that should not be exported.

 Executing the runbook will: